LearningLocker/docs/src/guides-installing.md

 ## Via the install script

-To install Learning Locker version 2, you can run one of the commands below **as the root user** on `Ubuntu`.
+To install Learning Locker, you can run one of the commands below **as the root user** on `Ubuntu`.
 For more information, you can view the [deployment repository's documentation](https://github.com/LearningLocker/deploy).
 Alternatively, view the following video tutorial:

 <iframe width="80%" height="315" src="https://www.youtube.com/embed/tc_VDNjXLSc" frameborder="0" gesture="media" allowfullscreen style="padding-left: 15%;"></iframe>